-A dog that jumps, barks, pulls and growls while attached on a dog leash might seem like he is aggressive, but that is not always true.
+A dog that jumps, barks, pulls, and growls while attached to a dog leash might seem like he is aggressive, but that is not always true.
 Most of the time, they are getting into this behavior to avoid the triggering stimulus that they are experiencing.

 1. Dogs that are out of their leash greet other dogs from the side, forming an arc, then sniff each other’s genital area.
 If they approach other dogs in a head-on manner, they are feeling fearful and anxious.
 Keep in mind that greetings should also last for only a few seconds.

 3. If another dog owner decides to visit or let their furbaby greet your dog, the audio cues may worsen.
-On-leash, both dogs feel invaded and trapped.
+On leash, both dogs feel invaded and trapped.
 Most dog owners tighten the leash, thinking that this will help in eliminating the visual cues.
-However, a tight leash signals your dog that you are stressed as well, and in return, making them more stressed.
+However, a tight leash signals your dog that you are stressed as well, and in return, makes them more stressed.

 Causes of Leash Reactivity

-Leash reactivity in dogs may come from any of the following causes.
-Together let’s find out what could be causing leash reactivity to your furbaby.
+Leash reactivity in dogs may come from various reasons and together let’s find out what could be causing leash reactivity in your furbaby.

 Dogs who have experienced a lousy scenario during a walk, such as being barked at by another dog or being surprised by speeding cars, might think that it will always happen every walk they do.